AmeyaSRM/AstroHab/README.md

 3. Open and run the notebooks in the browser.
 Work through them in the order provided if one notebook depends on outputs from another.

-Using the Notebooks

-- Each notebook contains explanatory text cells and code cells.
-Read the markdown cells for context before running code cells.
-- Notebooks are intended to run on a standard laptop for small sample datasets.
-For larger datasets or long runs, consider using a workstation or cloud environment.
-- Save checkpoints as you work to preserve results.

-Data

-- If a data/ directory is present, notebooks reference the files there.
-If not present, some notebooks may fetch example data from public catalogs or include small sample data embedded in the notebook.
-- Verify file paths in the notebooks before running.
-Update paths if you place datasets in a different location.

-Notes on Reproducibility

-- Exact results depend on package versions and data updates.
-If precise reproducibility is required, pin package versions and note the dataset source and retrieval date.
-- Random processes (e.g., train/test splits, stochastic algorithms) use a random seed when reproducibility is important; check notebook cells for seed settings.

-Contributing

-- Contributions are welcome.
-Please open an issue to discuss significant changes or bug fixes before submitting a pull request.
-- When contributing notebooks or code, include a brief description, any new dependencies, and any data required to run the contribution.

-License

-This repository does not include an explicit license file.
-If you would like to specify a license, add a LICENSE file at the repository root.
-Until a license is added, assume standard copyright applies.

-Contact

 For questions about the notebooks or data, open an issue in this repository.